About Food and Nutrition

 Why not weight?

 This website is intentionally weight neutral.
 Despite what we often hear and read, weight is not a measure of health.
-If your goal is to improve your health, there are health metrics that indicate your health status and measure how you are progressing.
-A number on a scale is not one of them.
+If your goal is to monitor your health, there are health metrics that indicate your health status and measure how you are progressing.
+The number on your bathroom scale is not one of them.

 Take care of your body—move in pleasurable ways, eat the foods you enjoy at regular intervals throughout the day, get enough sleep, take care of your emotional needs, seek preventive health care.